Find Affordable College Courses

 Boston, MA

-Our 2023 rankings named Simmons University the most popular school in Massachusetts for nursing students working on their master’s degree.
-Located in the large city of Boston, Simmons is a private not-for-profit college with a moderately-sized student population.
+Our analysis found Simmons University to be the most popular school for nursing students who want to pursue a master’s degree in Massachusetts.
+Located in the large city of Boston, Simmons is a private not-for-profit school with a moderately-sized student population.

 Of the 534 students majoring in nursing at Simmons, 8% are male and 92% are female.